vinisalazar/metaphor/README.md

 ### Documentation
 -->

-### Licensing
+##### DISCLAIMER

-Metaphor is released under a MIT license.
-Metaphor is derivative work of MetaGenePipe, a workflow developed by Bobbie Shaban and others.
+Metaphor is a derivative work of [MetaGenePipe](https://gitlab.unimelb.edu.au/bshaban/metaGenePipe/), originally released under the
+Apache 2.0 license, developed by [Bobbie Shaban](https://gitlab.unimelb.edu.au/bshaban), Mar Quiroga, Robert Turnbull and Edoardo Tescari at Melbourne Data Analytics Platform ([MDAP](https://mdap.unimelb.edu.au/)) at the University of Melbourne.
+[Link to MetaGenePipe.](https://gitlab.unimelb.edu.au/bshaban/metaGenePipe/).
 For more information, please see the [license file](./LICENSE.md).